Serhii Sternenko: Activities during the Russian invasion of Ukraine

 Immediately prior to the 2022 Russian invasion of Ukraine, he organized a peaceful protest on February 2, 2022, in order to close the pro-Russian TV channel NASH, which was owned by the pro-Russian politician Yevhen Murayev.
 Murayev later fled Ukraine during the early stages of the invasion.

 On February 24, 2022, when Russia's full-scale invasion of Ukraine began, Sternenko joined the "Honor" unit, which is part of the Special Operations Forces.

 Serhii Sternenko remained active on social media, pointing out multiple Russian war crimes during the war, and attacking supporters of Vladimir Putin's government.
 On October 15, 2022, Sternenko wrote that he would give $10,000 from his personal savings to whoever would take Igor Girkin prisoner.
 Later, the frontman of the band Antytila Taras Topolya, soldier and writer Valeriy Markus, the head of the Luhansk regional military administration Serhiy Haidai, the poet Yevhen Rybchynskyi, tennis player Sergiy Stakhovsky and others joined his initiative.
 On 4 December 2022, he posted images taken in Luhansk Oblast showing civilians executed by the Russian army, and called upon the world to see such images before suggesting Ukraine should accept any demands from Russia.

+In January 2025, Sternenko founded the Sternenko Community Foundation, which became one of the largest non-governmental suppliers of FPV drones to the Armed Forces of Ukraine.

+On 22 January 2026, he was appointed as adviser to the Ministry of Defense relating to drone warfare following Mykhailo Fedorov appointment.